Top 3 Warning Signs Your Home Has Carpenter Ants

 Warning Sign Your Home Has Carpenter Ants

-One warning sign that your home has carpenter ants is that you’ll start to see soft and crumbling wood around your home.
-Carpenter Ants don’t really eat wood, but they do tunnel through wood to create places to live and for nesting purposes.
+One warning sign that your home has carpenter ants is soft and crumbling wood around your home.
+Carpenter Ants don’t eat wood, but they tunnel through it.
+These excavated tunnels provide traveling and nesting benefits.

 This can lead to Carpenter ants tunneling through walls, decks, and even wood based furniture.
-Beyond weakened wood that can easily crumble in your hands, you might also find tiny saw dust mounds around your wood products in your home.
+Beyond weakened, crumbly wood, you might also find tiny saw dust mounds.

-Carpenter ants do eat foods similar to other ants and focus on protein like meats or dog food, sugar, and even other insects.
-Like with many other insect based pests, you’ll want to remove food, shelter, and water sources that would draw Carpenter ants in and support them.
+Carpenter ants do eat foods similar to other ants.
+They focus on protein like meats or dog food, sugar, and even other insects.
+Like with many other insect based pests, you’ll want to remove food, shelter, and water sources.

-Getting rid of shelter points is probably going to be tough, unless you want to dismantle your home or throw away your furniture, but there are some steps you can take to prevent issues.
+Getting rid of shelter points is probably going to be tough unless you want to dismantle your home or discard furniture.
+Despite this, there are some simpler steps you can take to prevent issues.

 You can keep wooden furniture indoors as well as treat outdoor products with finish or paint.
 This isn’t a complete solution, but you’ll find that Carpenter ants are less likely to try and burrow through treated wood than untreated.
 The finish also will help keep the wood from absorbing moisture which makes it more conducive to Carpenter Ant invasion.

 Also, be sure to keep food and water sources out of their grasp within your home.
 That means fixing leaky faucets as well as keeping food containers sealed.
-You can also avoid leaving full pet food bowls out for extended periods of time, and only place food in them when you are actually feeding your pets.
+You can also avoid leaving full pet food bowls out for extended periods of time.
+Only place food in them when you are actually feeding your pets.

 Dead trees and fallen tree branches around your home is another warning sign your home has Carpenter ants

 Another warning sign that your home has Carpenter ants is called dead fall.
-Since Carpenter ants burrow and create their dens and nests by burrowing into wood they tend to do a lot of damage to trees.
+Since Carpenter ants burrow into wood, they tend to do a lot of damage to trees.
 Trees that have dropped branches or fallen over are going to soften over time with rains and other moisture collection.
 This softened wood is exactly what carpenter ant colonies seek.

 This deadfall can also be a result of carpenter ants whose burrowing can cause trees to lose branches, die, or fall over, or just sag in odd directions.
 If you are seeing a lot of dead branches on the ground around your home or fallen trees you could have a Carpenter ant problem on your hands.